FaxHack/PathSeeker/README.md

 ---

 ## Why Choose This Mod?
-PathSeeker takes the legendary TrouserStreak to the next level.
-With cutting-edge features, optimizations, and a redesigned codebase for unmatched stability and performance, this mod is your ultimate companion for anarchy server gameplay.
-Whether you’re a base raider, chunk tracer, or treasure hunter, PathSeeker empowers your journey.
+PathSeeker brings the famed TrouserStreak to entirely new heights.
+With innovative features, refined optimisations and an emphasis on unmatched stability and performance, this mod is the ideal companion for anarchy server gameplay.
+Whether you're base raiding, chunk tracing or treasure hunting, PathSeeker empowers your journey.

 ---